kkravtsov21/Flutter-Chat-App/README.md

 ## Overview

-- Allows the user to create an account/log in to an existing account
+- Allows the user to create an account/log in to an existing account and send/receive messages

 - Uses Firebase for storing user data